What Causes CHARGE Syndrome?

 Early Treatment

-Early on, infants and toddlers with CS often need medical care.
-This is due to major health issues (such as: airway, breathing, heart defects, tracheal and esophageal malformations, feeding issues).
-As an infant’s medical conditions stabilize, a focus on hearing, vision and development is vital.
+Early on, infants and toddlers with CS often need medical care and therapies.
+This is due to major health issues (such as: airway, breathing, heart defects, other birth defects, feeding issues).
+As an infant’s medical conditions stabilize, a focus on hearing, vision, and development is vital.
 This will help the child to communicate and learn.
 Without the ability to effectively communicate, children with CS often have challenging behaviors.
 This is often due to frustration or used as another way to communicate.
-Some of these likely stem from chronic health issues and challenges with vision and hearing.
+Some of these problems likely stem from chronic health issues and challenges with vision and hearing.

 Ongoing Care